Attempted assassination of Andy Warhol: Accounts of Solanas before the shooting

-Incident
+Shooting at the Factory

-On June 3, 1968, at approximately 4:30 p.m., Andy Warhol was shot by Valerie Solanas at his studio, The Factory, located in Manhattan, New York City, on the sixth floor of the Decker Building.
+At approximately 4:30 p.m. on June 3, Solanas shot Warhol at his studio, the Factory, located on the sixth floor of the Decker Building in Union Square, Manhattan.

-Solanas had visited the premises multiple times that day in search of Warhol.
-She told Paul Morrissey, overseer of the Factory, that she was "waiting for Andy to get money."
-In an attempt to get rid of her, Morrissey told her that the artist would not be present all day, and she could not hang around there.
-At 4:15 p.m, Warhol arrived at the Factory and encountered Solanas who was waiting outside the building.
-Factory assistant Jed Johnson arrived at the same time with fluorescent lights from the hardware store, and the three of them entered the building together.
-As noted by Warhol in his book Popism (1980):
+Solanas had visited the premises several times earlier that day seeking Warhol.
+She told Paul Morrissey, who oversaw the Factory, that she was "waiting for Andy to get money", but Morrissey attempted to have her leave, telling her that Warhol would not be there that day and that she could not stay.
+Around 4:15 p.m., Warhol arrived and encountered Solanas outside the building.
+He entered the Factory with assistant Jed Johnson, who had arrived at the same time carrying fluorescent lights from the hardware store, and the three of them entered the building together.
+Warhol recalled in Popism:

 It was a very hot day, and as Jed, Valerie, and I waited for the elevator.
 I noticed that she was wearing a fleece-lined winter coat and a high turtleneck sweater, and I thought how hot she must be—although, surprisingly, she wasn't even sweating.
-She was wearing pants, more like trousers (I’d never seen her in a dress), and holding a paper bag and twisting it—bouncing a little on the balls of her feet.
-Then I saw that there was something even more odd about her that day: when you looked close, she'd put on eye makeup and lipstick.Meanwhile, Morrissey, art critic and curator Mario Amaya, Factory photographer Billy Name, and Warhol's business manager Fred Hughes were in the studio.
-The phone rang and Warhol answered while Morrissey went to the bathroom, and Johnson went in the back to install the fluorescent lights.
-While Warhol was on a phone call with Warhol superstar Viva, Solanas began shooting with a .32-caliber pistol.
-She shot Warhol at close range, striking him once.
+She was wearing pants, more like trousers (I'd never seen her in a dress), and holding a paper bag and twisting it—bouncing a little on the balls of her feet.
+Then I saw that there was something even more odd about her that day: when you looked close, she'd put on eye makeup and lipstick.Inside the studio were Morrissey, art critic and curator Mario Amaya, photographer Billy Name, and Warhol's business manager Fred Hughes.
+The phone rang; Warhol answered while Morrissey went to the bathroom, and Johnson went in the back to install the fluorescent lights.
+While Warhol was on a call with Warhol superstar Viva, Solanas fired one or two shots from a .32 caliber pistol, striking him at close range once.